vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [portal.vipps.no](https://portal.vipps.no)
 and check the capture type for all their sale units.

-You can also find information on how to chance capture type there.
+You can also find information on how to change capture type there.
+We require BankID login for this, as "direct capture" requires additional compliance checks.

 If you are not able to log in on [portal.vipps.no](https://portal.vipps.no)